genomicepidemiology/kma/README.md

 -t_db Database from indexing.
 -mem_mode *.index and *.seq are not loaded into memory, which enables one to map against larger databases.
 Templates are chosen using k-mer counting.
 -dense Skip insertions when making the consensus sequence.
--ref_fsa “-” will be substituted with “n” in the consensus sequence.
+-ref_fsa - will be substituted with n in the consensus sequence.
 -matrix Gives the counts all all called bases at each position in each mapped template.
 Columns are: reference base, A count, C count, G count, T count, N count, - count.
 -mp Minimum phred-score.
 -Mt1 Match to only one template in the database.
 -ID Minimum identity to output template match.
--apm Paired end method, “p”: Reward if pairing the reads, “u”: unite best template matches in each read if possible, “f” force paired reads to pair.
+-apm Paired end method, p: Reward if pairing the reads, u: unite best template matches in each read if possible, f force paired reads to pair.
 -1t1 One read to one template, no splicing performed.
 Well suited for short reads and whole genome mapping.
 -bc90 Basecalls should be significantly overrepresented, and have at least 90% agreement.
 -bcNano Basecalls optimized for nanopore sequencing.